zew/go-questionnaire/README.md

 * Each label or form element can be styled additionally (`CSSLabel` and `CSSControl`)

+#### Page navigation sequence - special pages

+* Pages can be navigated by page number sequence using http params `previous` and `next`

+* Pages can be navigated using `page` = [0,1,...] parameter

+* Page property `NoNavigation` decouples the page from the navigational sequence.
+They are exempt from `previous` and `next`.
+Such pages can reached to by setting submit buttons to their index value.
+Useful for greeting- and goodbye-pages.

+#### Defining questionaires by code or by JSON file

 At inception we envisioned a JSON schema validator
 and questionaire creation by directly editing of JSON files
 but that remains as elusive as it did with XML.

+### Layout concept

 Our participants do not use Smartphones to fill out scientific questionaires.